 The Medicare hospice benefit covers the care team, equipment, medications, and therapies.

-To qualify for Medicare’s benefit, a person must:
+To qualify for Medicare’s benefit, a person must meet the following requirements:

 Medicare provides care for two 90-day periods in hospice, which is followed by an unlimited number of 60-day periods.
 At the start of each care period, a doctor must reassess whether the patient has six months or less to live.

 There’s no deductible for hospice services, although sometimes there’s a small co-payment for medications.
 The Veterans Administration also provides hospice assistance for veterans.
 Medicaid can provide hospice coverage as well.